Timinator2000/PySkillz-Contributor-Manual/markdowns/04 - notes/01 - notes.md

 ## 09/02/2025 - @Timinator - Double quotes on Tech.io

-In "Hello, World!", I was using double quotes inside a Python string surrounded by single quotes.
-This was inside the story I tell about the origin of the "Hello, World!" exercise.
-I was not able to get Tech.io to properly display the double quotes.
-Instead I am using unicode smart (curly) quotes inside Python strings that get displayed on Tech.io:
+In the “Hello, World!” exercise on the PySkillz playground, I used double quotes inside a Python string enclosed in single quotes as part of the story about the exercise’s origin.
+However, Tech.io did not display the double quotes correctly.
+If you want to include double quotes in a Tech.io channel, you can use Unicode smart (curly) quotes inside Python strings:

 * Left double quote: `“` (U+201C)

 * Right double quote: `”` (U+201D)

+Alternatively, you can avoid double quotes altogether and simply use single quotes `'`.

 <BR>